-Drone Concept - Vocabulary Terminology- History of drone - Types of current generation of based on their method of propulsion- Drone technology impact on the businesses- Drone b through entrepreneurship- Opportunities/applications for entrepreneurship and employability
+Drone Concept - Vocabulary Terminology- History of drone - Types of current generation of drones based on their method of propulsion- Drone technology impact on the businesses-Drone business through entrepreneurship- Opportunities/applications for entrepreneurship and employability

-UNIT II DRONE DESIGN, FABRICATION AND PROGRAMMING
+UNIT II DRONE DESIGN.
+FABRICATION AND PROGRAMMING

-Classifications of the UAV -Overview of the main drone parts- Technical characteristics of the Function of the component parts -Assembling a drone- The energy sources- Level of autonomy-configurations -The methods of programming drone- Download program -Install program on co Running Programs- Multi rotor stabilization- Flight modes -Wi-Fi connection.
+Classifications of the UAV -Overview of the main drone parts - Technical characteristics of the parts - Function of the component parts - Assembling a drone- The energy sources- Level of autonomy- Drones configurations - The methods of programming drone- Download program - Install program on computer- Running Programs- Multi rotor stabilization- Flight modes - Wi-Fi connection.